 Plus, you’ll need to let the taxman know that you’re letting out your static caravan or lodge as you will likely have to pay tax on your hiring out income – although you may be eligible for some tax relief.
 It’s worth speaking to a qualified accountant to help you manage tax returns with the HMRC.

-You’re going to need to keep on top of cleaning your static caravan or lodge and it’s overall maintenance to keep it looking at its best for future customers.
+You’re going to need to keep on top of cleaning your static caravan or lodge and its overall maintenance to keep it looking its best for future customers.
 Doing it yourself will keep costs down or enlisting the help of a friend or family member.
-Otherwise your park owner will be able to put you in touch with local cleaners or tradespeople, or you could pay to use the park’s services.
+Otherwise, your park owner will be able to put you in touch with local cleaners or tradespeople, or you could pay to use the park’s services.

 Remember, the more often you hire out the caravan, the more it’s going to suffer from general wear and tear and you’re going to have to be ready to deal with the odd emergency, such as running out of gas or dealing with a broken boiler.
 You’re going to need someone on hand to respond to these quickly.
 Your park owner could be best placed to help you here – unless you’re close by.